November 2025 – This is a first! But I Have Good Reasons

 How do I measure the success of a blog post?

 Simple.
-If I was motivated or inspired to write and publish a post, then it’s a success.
+If I were motivated or inspired to write and publish a post, then it would be a success.
 Therefore, you won’t find a ‘Top 10 Blog Posts Of 2021’ post on my blog.

 Winding-up

 At the end of the day, I guess it’s entirely up to the blogger concerned about how they measure the success of their blog posts.
-What I do question, though, is should bloggers be publishing results that are not necessarily accurate?
+What I do question, though, is whether bloggers should be publishing results that are not necessarily accurate.

 Allow me to run a final thought past you

-Suppose a blog post only gets a few hundred hits yet gets over 50 genuine comments and likes.
+Suppose a blog post gets only a few hundred hits but receives over 50 genuine comments and likes.
 Does it make it more successful than a post with thousands of hits yet very few comments and likes?

 What do you think?
 How would you measure the success of a blog post?